Providers are encouraged to prepare for the registration process.

 Some providers may be in the process of making changes to their constitution or taking other action to satisfy this condition of registration.
 The provider should clearly indicate on the ETF what action is being taken and when it will be completed.
 This may influence the assessment timetable.

-Need more information on completing the ETF, download the CHRIS user guide.
+Need more information on attaching the Constitution.

 At the ETF stage providers seeking registration are required to provide: